m1rkwood/nextcloud-docker/README.md

 FATAL: database files are incompatible with server
 DETAIL: The data directory was initialized by PostgreSQL version X, which is not compatible with this version X
 ```
 In that case, you will need to do the following:
 - Stop all the containers `docker-compose down`
 - If you were using the latest image `postgres:alpine`, you will have to modify the `docker-compose.yml` file with the image of the version of PostgreSQL you were using before the upgrade, i.e. `postgres:13-alpine` for postgres 13.
-- Start the postgres container `docker-compose up -d nextcloud-postgres`
+- Start the postgres container `docker-compose up -d postgres`
 - Backup all databases as described previously
+- Stop the container `docker-compose down`
+- Delete the database volume `docker-compose volume rm <VOLUME_NAME_OR_ID>`
 - Modify the `docker-compose.yml` file with the image of the version of PostgreSQL you wish to use, i.e. `postgres:alpine` for latest
-- Start the postgres container `docker-compose up -d nextcloud-postgres`
+- Start the postgres container `docker-compose up -d postgres`
 - Restore your backup as described previously (restore all databases)

 After that, you should be able to start all containers safely.